kubernetes/kops/upup/README.md

 make
 ```

+(Note that the code uses the relatively new Go vendoring, so building requires Go 1.6 or later,
+or you must export GO15VENDOREXPERIMENT=1 when building with Go 1.5.
+The makefile sets
+GO15VENDOREXPERIMENT for you.
+Go code generation does not honor the env var in 1.5, so for development
+you should use Go 1.6 or later)

 ## Bringing up a cluster on AWS

 * Ensure you have a DNS hosted zone set up in Route 53, e.g. myzone.com